 Because they are so small and easily overlooked by beekeepers, the importance of tracheal mites to bee health is probably underestimated.
-The only sure way to detect tracheal mite infestation is to freeze a sample of bees or kill them in alcohol, and dissect the bees’ thoraxes for examination with a higher-powered hand lens or a dissecting microscope (for more information, see this document).
+The only sure way to detect tracheal mite infestation is to freeze a sample of bees or kill them in alcohol, and dissect the bees’ thoraxes for examination with a higher-powered hand lens or a dissecting microscope.
 Older bees, which can be collected outside the hive, are the best subset to sample from.
 Many of the pesticides that are used to control Varroa mites will also kill tracheal mites.

 Wax moths are a problem most often related to poor storage practices.
 They primarily infest unused supers and frames.
 The larvae (“waxworms”) are the problem.
 They spin silk tunnels on the frames, and feed on wax, pollen, honey, dead bee larvae – everything.